The H. E. Huntington’s San Marino Ranch, Southern California

 1 c.
 Water [or Heavy cream or Half & half]

 Put in a double boiler & place on fire.
 Cook until smooth, stirring occasionally.
 Do not let it boil, as to do so makes it sticky and destroys the smoothness.
 From: Thomas Cooney, Chef Book: Castelar Creche Cookbook, Los Angeles, CA 1922 [For a Hot Fudge Sundae: In a milk shake type glass: Scoop out some vanilla ice cream or chocolate chip ice cream.
-Drizzle this tasty chocolate sauce, & sprinkle some chopped some Virginia large peanuts & place a maraschino cherry on top.]
+Drizzle this tasty chocolate sauce, & sprinkle some chopped some Virginia large crunchy peanuts & place a maraschino cherry on top.]

-There was a veranda attached to the Bowling Alley/Billiards Room.
-A lovely place to enjoy the sunshine & afternoon fresh air, amongst the fragrant Huntington rose gardens.
 In Southern California, the roses bloom (in 6 or 7 flushes) about 9 months of the year.
 The Veranda had two large porch swings with leather cushions; appraised $1,000.00 each (1927).
 This Veranda area must have been quite large, it was recorded they had 17 wicker chairs [I’m guessing white] with 3 Philippine tables “in -nest”.
-These nesting tables would have been perfect for afternoon tea or sherry, for guests to put tea cup or plates of tea sandwiches down.
+These nesting tables would have been perfect for afternoon tea or sherry, for guests to put their tea cup or plates of tea sandwiches down.
 They also had 2 large Peacock Havana chairs, & 8 reed chairs for many guests.

 Document: